vippsas/vipps-report-api/vipps-report-api-faq.md

 ## Can a merchant find the Ledger ID for an MSN on portal.vipps.no?

-This is not possibly currently.
+This is not possible currently.

 For now, the only way to get the Ledger ID is to call [`GET:settlement/v1/ledgers`][get-ledgers-endpoint].